tli432/tli432.github.io/index.md

 ## About Me

-I am a fourth-year PhD student at ISyE, Georgia Tech.
-I obtained M.S. in Quantitative and Computational Finance from the same institute.
-Before that, I obtained B.S. in Mathematics from Fudan University.
+I am a fourth-year PhD student in Operations Research at ISyE, Georgia Tech.
+I am fortunate to be advised by Prof. [Guanghui (George) Lan](https://sites.gatech.edu/guanghui-lan/) and Prof. [Ashwin Pananjady](https://sites.gatech.edu/ashwin-pananjady/).
+I also obtained an M.S. in Quantitative and Computational Finance from the same institute.
+Before that, I obtained my B.S. in Mathematics from Fudan University.

-I am fortunate to be advised by [Guanghui (George) Lan](https://sites.gatech.edu/guanghui-lan/) and [Ashwin Pananjady](https://sites.gatech.edu/ashwin-pananjady/).

 ## Research Interests